pureskillgg/docs/docs/datascience/README.md

 Please note that even though your match data is in the data set, it is **not traceable back to your player identity**.

+### I have more questions?

+That wasn't a question.
+But it's ok, you can reach out in the Dojo channel on [Discord].
+We want to help you and get your feedback!

 ## Technical FAQ

 ### What are the developer tools?